zegamer/TyreShop/README.md

 3. GST Calculation
 4. HSN Codes

 Details saved through individual files, not in any database.

-Need to add db connectivity and GUI module in further updates.
+Possibility: Need to add db connectivity and GUI module in further updates.

 Program not meant for any distribution.